guillermo-carrasco/guillermo-carrasco.github.com/_posts/2015-03-15-about-motivation.md

 Procrastination is a real problem among people that work 100% of the time in front of a computer.
 In developer specially I would say.
 Do you recognise this situation?
-You’re working on something and you start Google-ing for some issue you’re having — “Hmm this conversation is interesting, and that framework/library/tool they’re talking about… I’m going to read about it, just to grasp the general idea” and… boom!
+You’re working on something and you start Google-ing for some issue you’re having — "Hmm this conversation is interesting, and that framework/library/tool they’re talking about… I’m going to read about it, just to grasp the general idea" and… boom!
 Suddenly the day has gone and you’ve done anything but reading.

 When that happens you feel bad because you’ve not been productive.
 Which makes you loose motivation.